Isaaker/Spotify-AdsList/README.md

 **If you have tested the list, please create a issue with type "Testing" to add more tested devices.
 [Add new tested device](https://github.com/Isaaker/Spotify-AdsList/issues/new?assignees=&labels=Testing&projects=&template=testing.yml&title=New+Testing+Device%3A+%5BDevice+Name%5D+%2F+%5BDevice+OS%26Version%5D)**

 ## License
-The code is under **Creative Commons Attribution-ShareAlike 4.0 International Public License**, view the license at: https://github.com/Isaaker/Spotify-AdsList/blob/main/LICENSE.txt
+The code is under **Creative Commons Attribution-ShareAlike 4.0 International Public License**, view the [license here](https://spotify.piscinadeentropia.es/license)

 ![Creative Commons Attribution-ShareAlike 4.0 International Public License Logo](https://github.com/Isaaker/Spotify-AdsList/raw/main/images/License-Image.jpeg)

-# Contributing
+## Contributing

-To learn more about how to contribute to this repository, I recommend you read [CONTRIBUTING.md](https://github.com/Isaaker/Spotify-AdsList/blob/main/CONTRIBUTING.md)
+To learn more about how to contribute to this repository, I recommend you read [CONTRIBUTING.md](https://spotify.piscinadeentropia.es/contributing)